Free time in state parks

 At Kinnickinnic State Park, there's a scavenger hunt hike.
-In Devil's Lake State Park, there's a 3˝-hour, 3˝-mile geology hike and a guided kayak tour.
+In Devil's Lake State Park, there's a guided kayak tour.
 On Sunday, Willow River near Hudson hosts the Art Along the Willow fair.

 In Mirror Lake State Park near Wisconsin Dells, tours of Frank Lloyd Wright's Seth Peterson Cottage are free on Sunday.

 During Free Fishing Weekend, more than 20 parks, nature centers and hatcheries offer tips, clinics, games and even food and prizes.

 A hiker basks on the rocky shoreline of Big Bay State Park.

 Free use of trails in Wisconsin saves bicyclists $5 for a daily pass.
 Free entry to parks saves residents $8-$11 and non-residents $11-$16.